$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Transdermal blood alcohol monitoring: Simulations and data analysis

 To reflect a simple real-world situation, BrAC was simulated using a small but realistic drinking diary that consists of a single drink 6 minutes after the beginning of the drinking session.
 BrAC was computed using the Michaelis-Menten approach \citep[see][]{Dai16} that models the metabolic effects of the ethanol specific enzymes ADH and ALDH typically found in the liver, and also known to be present in trace amounts in the skin.

 For simplicity, we set ${\bm q_0}=(1,1)$ to be the true value of the parameter ${\bm q}$ and $T=1$ hour to be the duration of the drinking session.
-Also for simplicity we consider the following choice of vectors and matrices in (\ref {eq:AB.by.q}),
+We choose the vectors and matrices in \eqref{eq:k.is.conv} and \eqref {eq:AB.by.q} to be

-Then, equally spaced TAC measurement were calculated after adding independent error terms each distributed as $\mathcal{N}(0,0.01^2)$ to the expression given by (\ref{eq:fij.q.only}).
+Equally spaced TAC measurement were calculated after adding independent error terms to the expression in (\ref{eq:fij.q.only}), thus resulting in \eqref{eq:y=f+e.model}, with each error term distributed as $\mathcal{N}(0,\sigma^2)$ with $\sigma=0.01$.
+Calculating the theoretical limiting covariance matrix in Theorem \ref{thm:ls.cons.asy.dist.qonly} we obtain